ROC-HCI/UFNet/README.md

 **Code Description**

-Note: The feature extraction codes will be added to the repository soon.
+Note: The feature extraction codes will be added to the repository soon (please email us if you need it earlier).
 Currently, the repository contains code for training and running the [task-specific models](code/unimodal_models) and [UFNet](code/fusion_models/ufnet), the [baselines](code/fusion_models/baselines) we experimented, and the [ablation studies](code/fusion_models/ufnet/ablations).
 We also provide code for [demographic information analysis](code/demographic_details/demography_summary_table.py).

 * To run the UFNet model, you first need to run and save the task-specific models.
 Please make sure the hyper-parameters are the same as we report in our paper (the arxiv paper has the detailed hyper-parameters for both task-specific models and the UFNet: https://arxiv.org/abs/2406.14856).